Doxuno

 6.

-Each Shareholder shall act in good faith towards the Company and the other Shareholders.
-Shareholders who are also directors acknowledge their fiduciary duties under the Companies Act 1993 (CA 1993, ss 131–138), including duties of care, loyalty, and to act in the best interests of the Company.
-No Shareholder shall engage in any activity that materially competes with the Company without the prior written consent of the other Shareholders.
+Each Shareholder shall act in good faith towards the Company and the other Shareholders in respect of all matters arising from this Agreement.
+Shareholders who are also directors acknowledge and shall comply with their fiduciary and statutory duties under ss 131-138 of the Companies Act 1993, including: s 131 (duty to act in good faith and best interests of the company), s 133 (proper purpose), s 134 (compliance with the Act and constitution), s 135 (reckless trading), s 136 (obligation in respect of business judgement), s 137 (care, diligence and skill), and s 138 (reliance on information).
+The Supreme Court in Yan v Mainzeal [2023] NZSC 113 confirmed that ss 135-136 impose a meaningful standard of solvency oversight on directors.
+No Shareholder shall engage in any activity that materially competes with the Company without the prior written consent of the other Shareholder.

 7.